aws-amplify/amplify-data/packages/e2e-tests/README.md

 ## How it works:

+- TODO/WIP: The point of structure is to eliminate the need for Jest setup/teardown, and to make it as easy as possible to add new tests by simply adding new test cases.
 - The code to be tested E2E exists in files in `test-cases`
   - Each test case has an `action` function that returns a boolean
   - Test utils pass the generated client to `action`